arikon/mocha-istanbul/README.md

 ##### _String_ `options.mask` (default: `false`)

 The mask for the tests to be ran.
-By default, mocha will execute the `test` folder and all test files
+By default, mocha will execute the `test` folder and all test files.
+Will override any files specified in `src` and instead use the mask on those files' folders.

 ##### _Boolean_ `options.quiet` (default: `false`)